smintf/duohacker/README.md

 ### Known Bugs

 1. Some Question Types don't get answered.
-2. When the Userscript is disabled, it still continues to answer questions. (workaround: refresh the page)
+2. When the Userscript is disabled, it still continues to answer questions (workaround: refresh the page).

 ### Disclaimer